 Often than not, life can get busy and stressful – leaving no room for one to maintain an active lifestyle.
 There just doesn’t seem enough time in the day for you to grab your trainers and head off to the gym.
 However, you don’t need to carve out an hour of your day to keep fit.
-In fact, just giving yourself 15 minutes to practice yoga is all you need to protect your health.
+Just giving yourself 15 minutes to practice yoga is all you need to protect your health.

 Benefits of daily yoga